TheSteelGuy/StackOverFlowLiteApi/README.md

     ```
  #### **Enviroment variables.**
     ```
-    by default if you dont pass any this the sever runs as development
+    by default if you dont pass any ENV VAR, the sever runs with development configarations
     ```
-### if you want to test other enviroments type:
+### **if you want to test other enviroments type:**
     ```
     (myenv)$ export CONFIG_ENVIROMENT=production **to run *under produnction environment**
     ```